tumeden/twitch-questions/README.md

 # Twitch Chat Logger and Viewer for Twitch

-This is a Twitch chat logger and real-time viewer that connects to a Twitch channel, logs chat messages, and provides a real-time web interface using `socket.io` and `express`.
-It can also log messages containing `!question` & @channelowner to a separate log file.
+This is an web based application that displays real-time chat & questions for a specified twitch channel,  logs chat messages, and provides a real-time web interface using `socket.io`, `tmi.js` and `express`.
+It can also log messages containing `!question` & `@channelowner` to a separate log file, as well as incorporates other features such as Text to Speech for Questions.

 ## Features